-The central feature of the Industrial Revolution was technological innovation on an unprecedented scale, so explaining the time and place of the innovation is tantamount to explaining the time and place of the Industrial Revolution.
-Why did this wave of innovation occur in Britain in the eighteenth century?
-Allen argues that the answer to this question is basic economics.
-The Industrial Revolution was the surprising, perhaps even astonishing, result of normal economic endeavour.
+The defining feature of the Industrial Revolution was technological innovation on an unprecedented scale, so explaining the time and place of this innovation is tantamount to explaining the time and place of the Industrial Revolution.
+Why did a wave of invention occur in Britain in the eighteenth century?
+Allen argues that it was the surprising, perhaps even astonishing, result of normal economic endeavour.
 Britain had unusual factor prices: labour was expensive relative to capital, and thermal fuel was cheap.
 British industrialists could have profitably adopted technologies that replaced workers with machines and thermal fuel.
-Innovators, recognizing that there was a demand for technologies of this kind, were willingly to bear the costs of developing them.
+Innovators, recognizing that there was a demand for technologies of this kind, were willing to bear the costs of developing them.
 Britain’s “wave of gadgets” was the result of ordinary profit-seeking on the part of its innovators and industrialists.

 The new technologies were not immediately adopted on the Continent.
 Labour was cheaper there, and thermal fuel more expensive, so replacing workers with machines and thermal fuel was not initially a profitable strategy for Continental industrialists.
 However, refinements to the new technologies eventually reduced their operating costs so much that the technologies also became profitable on the Continent.
 Adoption of the new technologies occurred even later in Asia, where very low labour costs initially made their use even more unprofitable.
 As in the Continent, the new technologies were not adopted until their operating costs had been driven down enough to make them profitable.
 The pattern of factor prices explains not only why these technologies were developed in Britain in the eighteenth century, but also why their adoption in other parts of the world was delayed and staggered.

-Here, once again, is Clark’s plot of England’s population and per capita income.1 Malthusian economics predicts a negative relationship between these variables, and that negative relationship is fairly evident until 1630.
+The figure below is Gregory Clark’s plot of England’s population and per capita income across time.1 Malthusian economics predicts a negative relationship between these variables, and that negative relationship is fairly evident until 1630.
 Then, from 1630 until the beginning of the Industrial Revolution in 1760, per capita income grew steadily, even though the population remained stable.

 The growth in per capita output reflects the rapid growth of Britain’s manufacturing and trade.
 Britain in 1600 had been an almost entirely agricultural economy, but by 1700, manufacturing and commerce accounted for one-third of its national product.2 Britain began to produce the light woolen cloths known as the “new draperies,” and these cloths found ready markets in Europe.3 British textile production doubled in the second half of the seventeenth century.
 Rapid growth also occurred in a number of other industries, including mining (coal, lead, iron, and tin), iron smelting, glass, ceramics, metal goods, and shipbuilding.
 While some of these goods were sold domestically and in Europe, Asia and the New World were increasingly important markets.